Last Updated on 2 days by traveldrafts

 Atomic Bombs

-The atomic bombs caused massive destruction of the cities and the loss of a thousand lives that died instantly after the crashing of the bomb.
+The atomic bombs caused massive destruction of the cities and the loss of a thousand lives that died instantly after the explosion of the bomb.
 It also caused long-term health consequences due to radiation exposure, which increases the rates of cancer, birth defects, and other radiation-related illnesses.

 After the Atomic bombs, Japan adopted a policy of nuclear pacifism, and it was a historic mark of the devastating impact of nuclear weapons.
-In Hiroshima and Nagasaki, there are several memorials, museums, and annual ceremonies that have become a symbol of the pursuit of peace and the rejection of nuclear weapons.
+In Hiroshima and Nagasaki, several memorials, museums, and annual ceremonies have become a symbol of the pursuit of peace and the rejection of nuclear weapons.

 Japan is still the only country in the world to have ever been bombed with atomic bombs.
 And let’s hope that it continues that way!
 One of the most popular things in Hiroshima is taking a guided tour to the world heritage sites related to the atomic bomb of Hiroshima.